rentruewang/mind/code/fpoop.md

 Furthermore, FP favors data structures like linked lists and trees, where it's a node / data pattern rather than hashmaps / arrays, where data is grouped together and acting like a unit.
 This is because immutability makes it s.t. you need to create rather than mutate, making a wholistic data structure like array expensive to change.

 Oop restrict access to data (encapsulation).
-Fp restrict mutation, to quote some random strangers:
+Fp restrict mutation / allow easy composition of computation, to quote some random strangers:

 > Oop makes core understandable by encapsulating moving parts, and fp makes code understandable by minimizing moving parts.
 Moving parts = mutating states.